zingolabs/darksidewalletd-datasets/sfoe/README.md

 ### Generating the test

-1. Running Zcashd regtest on docker
+#### 1. Running Zcashd regtest on docker

 Follow [this article on Free2z](https://free2z.cash/pacu/zpage/running-a-zcashd-regtest-node-with-docker)

-2. set up your folder paths to export the test
+#### 2. set up your folder paths to export the test

+This entails setting up your persistent store for the docker instance, and also the destination folder for the generating scripts

+#### 3. Launch zcashd instance in regtest (instructions on tutorial)
+It is possible that you can use the docker desktop GUI as well to do this step.

+#### 4. Run generate and dump script.

+**Example:**

+Your `rpcuser` is `usr` and your `rpcpassword` is `pwd`

+Your zcashd dockerized instance is mapped to port `8232`

-3. Run the generating scripts
+Run the script

+`sfoe/Scripts/generate_test_case/generate_and
+_dump_sfoe.py http://usr:pwd@127.0.0.1:8232 $HOME/tmp/SFoE`

+#### 5. [Optional] avoid recreating the whole test in zcashd when re-running the script

+The script can be told to skip the generation of the Regtest blockchain, and go straight to the "dumping" part.
+This is done by specifying two arguments:

+`--skip-gen START_HEIGHT` tells the script to start dumping the test info from the given height

+`--end-height END_HEIGHT` tells the script to dump *up to* `END_HEIGHT`.

+Running the script without generating the blocks in regtest:

+`sfoe/Scripts/generate_test_case/generate_and
+_dump_sfoe.py http://usr:pwd@127.0.0.1:8232 $HOME/tmp/SFoE --skip-gen 206 --end-heigh
+t 210`

-### Topology if the SFoE test
+#### Topology if the SFoE test

 SFoE departs from 100 "matured" coinbases at block 200.
 The test is composed of some key elements: